firefly-iii/docs/docs/docs/data-importer/upgrade.md

 docker rm <container>
 ```

-To find out which container is the Firefly III CSV importer, run `docker container ls -a` and look for `fireflyiii/data-importer`.
+To find out which container is the Firefly III Data Importer, run `docker container ls -a` and look for `fireflyiii/data-importer`.

 Then pull the new image using this command: